Posted on

 The Urogenital System is responsible for eliminating waste products and excess fluid from your body.
 It consists of your kidneys, bladder, ureters, and urethra.
 The kidneys filter waste products and excess water from your blood, producing urine that is stored in the bladder.
 When your bladder is full, the urine is eliminated through the urethra.

-This will also aid in Cellular Metabolism
+This will also aid in Cellular Metabolism.

 The Integumentary System